Term Dates

 The library is open to all students throughout the school day for study and for socialising outside of lessons; it provides students with an open, calm space for independent research, quiet reflection, small group activities and immersion in reading for pleasure.
 All students can borrow books, DVDs and are welcome to come and read the library magazines.
 We aim to tailor library clubs and activities to interests that the students have and are keen to explore.
 We currently run a combination of lunchtime and after school clubs (see Extra-Curricular Activities section) including Calm Wednesdays (where pupils are encouraged to engage with some quiet mindful activities), and a very popular Chess Club on Thursday lunchtimes.

-REMEMBER if there is a book you would love to read but you cannot find it on the shelves, please speak to Mrs Staiano!
+If there is a book you would love to read but you cannot find it on the shelves or if you have read a book you would like to recommend to your peers that we do not already have, please speak to Mrs Staiano!

-Dont forget, you can follow Waddesdon Community Library on X (formerly Twitter)
+Don’t forget, you can follow Waddesdon Community Library on X (Formerly Twitter)

-Most Popular Borrowed Books So Far This Academic Year (2023-2024)
+Most Popular Borrowed Books So Far This Academic Year (2024-2025)

 Year 7